Buy - Sell Brevard Real Estate

 These are not today's rates.
 They are an actual example of the rate spread between high and low scores.

-Among the things that affect your FICO score:
+Among the things that lower your FICO score:

 • Delinquent payments